 Project Place Employed to Help Clean the Park

-In the summer of 2019 and again in the summer of 2020, The Charlesgate Alliance is again employing Project Place for the summer of 2021 to help supplement what the Department of Conservation and Recreation does to keep the Charlesgate area clean.
+The Charlesgate Alliance is again employing Project Place for the summer of 2021 to help supplement what the Department of Conservation and Recreation does to keep the Charlesgate area clean.
 This is the third summer Project Place has been hired.

 Unsightly Fence Removed